Hot Tubs 101 Part Two Construction

 The shell of a hot tub is the vessel that holds the water.
 There there are several types.
 Acrylic is the most common type.
 HDP and a vinyl liner.

 This is a controversial subject based on individual opinion.
-Insulation can be simple as a blanket around the tub.
+Insulation can be as simple as a blanket around the tub.
 It can be lost, blown in, or sprayed on foam like in some older homes.
 Let’s take a closer look at the options.

 The blanket system.
 Depending on the manufacturer, this can be a blanket of insulation, a roll of reflective foil, or both.
 The insulation blanket can be made from different types of material but essentially works the same.
 This type is problematic as it has nothing to hold up the plumbing.
 Plumbing support is critical.
 Without it, plumbing connections will fail.
 A blanket system is also not airtight.
-Imagine laying in bed with a nice warm blanket, not having it covering your feet; the rest of you is warm but cold air is seeping in at your feet.
+Imagine laying in bed with a nice warm blanket, not having it covering your feet; the rest of you is warm, but cold air is seeping in at your feet.
 The other type of blanket is a reflective foil.
 This is not an insulator, just a heat reflector to try and hold heat in, only reflecting the heat into the hot tub.
 It does very little to keep the cold out.

 Blown-in is used by several manufacturers and is advertised as being environmentally friendly.
 This can be a great alternative to the blanket system if the plumbing is supported.
 When done correctly, this insulation blows into every part of the hot tub except the equipment compartment.
-The downside of many of these is that it can make an excellent nesting home for small critters and if your plumbing should leak, it may require replacing the insulation depending on its type.
+The downside of many of these is that it can make an excellent nesting home for small critters, and if your plumbing should leak, it may require replacing the insulation depending on its type.

 Foam is the most widely used.
 It has the benefit of keeping the heat in and the cold out.
 It holds the plumbing in place to prevent joint separation, extending the hot tub’s life.
 Depending on the manufacturer, some will only use a thin layer of foam around the shell and claim that their tub is fully foamed, which technically it is.
-However, the R-Value would be very low and have little or no plumbing support.
+However, the R-value would be very low and have little or no plumbing support.
 All the top manufacturers that use foam will encase everything from the shell to the frame.
-This will give you the best R-Value and plumbing that will not move under the stress of water surging and running through it.
+This will give you the best R-value and plumbing that will not move under the stress of water surging and running through it.
 The only downside is if you should develop a leak, it will take some time to repair to remove the old foam and then replace it.